 Sizzling Idea 20.
 Get official.

-Adam Day is the children’s pastor at Fairfield Christian Church in Lancaster, Ohio.
+Adam Day is the middle school pastor at Pine Lake Church in Brandon, Mississippi.

 Want more articles for children’s ministry leaders?
 Check these out.

 © Group Publishing, Inc. All rights reserved.
 No unauthorized use or duplication permitted.